adelphi-ed-tech/au-courses/courses/school-networks.md

 % Matthew X. Curinga

 **Description:** From a foundation of computer networks and systems, this course expands to cover instructional technology infrastructure: file systems, users, wired and wireless networks, email, web servers, computer labs, and common educational software services.
-This course focuses on Free Software; where the source code is free to use, study, or modify.
-(50 words)
+This course focuses on Free Software;
+where the source code is free to use, study, or modify.
+Students will work through a series of systems challenges, using their own (virtual) Linux installation

-\
+**Keywords:** linux, bash, systems, networks, lamp, free software, trouble shooting, technical project management

 GOALS & OBJECTIVES
 ------------------